puppetlabs/trapperkeeper/README.md

 #### Loading configuration data

-All configuration data is read from `ini` files.
+All configuration data is read from config files on disk.
 When launching a trapperkeeper application, you specify a ```--config``` command-line argument, whose value is a file path.
-You may specify the path to a single file, or you may specify a directory of .ini files.
+You may specify the path to a single config file, or you may specify a directory of config files.

+We support several types of files for expressing the configuration data:

+   * `.ini` files
+   * `.edn` files
+   * `.conf` files (this is the [Human-Optimized Config Object Notation](https://github.com/typesafehub/config/blob/master/HOCON.md) format; a flexible superset of JSON defined by the [typesafe config library](https://github.com/typesafehub/config))
+   * `.json` files
+   * `.properties` files

-The configuration service will then parse the ini file(s) into memory as a map;
-the keys of the map will be keywords representing the section headers from the ini file(s), and the values will be maps containing the individual setting names and values from that section of the ini file.
+The configuration service will then parse the config file(s) into memory as a nested map; e.g., the section headers from an `.ini` file would become the top-level keys of the map, and the values will be maps containing the individual setting names and values from that section of the ini file.
+(If using `.edn`, `.conf`, or `.json`, you can control the nesting of the map more explicitly.)

 Here's the protocol for the configuration service: